metacpan/metacpan-cpan-extracted/distros/l/lazy/README.md

 \* If not installing globally, `use local::lib` before you `use lazy`

 \* Don't pass the `-L` or `--local-lib-contained` args directly to `lazy`.
 Use [local::lib](https://metacpan.org/pod/local::lib) directly to get the best (and least confusing) results.

+\* Right now `lazy` will not attempt to install modules which are loaded inside an `eval`.
+(The exception is code which is run via [Capture::Tiny](https://metacpan.org/pod/Capture::Tiny)).
+This prevents attempted installs of some optional modules as well as modules which may be OS-specific.
+If you think this is wrong, would like to see an option to disable this,  or would like to whitelist additional modules, please open an issue.
+I'm happy to discuss this.
+Currently `lazy` will `warn` in these instances in order to help with debugging failed installs.

 \* Remove `lazy` before you put your work into production.